PandaAwAke/DockerfilePackageManagerOptimizer/README.md

 Note that only dockerfiles using package managers can be optimized.

-Currently supported package managers:
+### Currently supported package managers

 * Third-party package managers
   * npm
   * pip
   * go
+  * maven
 * OS package managers
   * apt

-More package managers will be supported in the future.
 All configurations for package managers are defined in `resources/settings.yaml`.
+All rules that DPMO will execute are from this file.
+You can add your package managers if you need it.